dmki-tuwien/lpg-normalization/README.md

 For the generation of the parser of the dependencies, ANTLR was used.
 ANTLR can be installed on macOS using Brew: `brew install antlr`.

+## Troubleshooting

+If the resulting plot misses metrics and only shows 0s, there most probably may ha